Ani Samsonyan: Education

-She got a degree in Journalism for the Armenian State Pedagogical University in 2011.
+She got a degree in Journalism from the Armenian State Pedagogical University in 2011.

-Between 2011 and 2013 studied in the Department of International Relations at the International Center for Science and Education of the Armenian National Academy of Sciences.
+Between 2011 and 2013, she studied in the Department of International Relations at the International Center for Science and Education of the Armenian National Academy of Sciences.

-Currently, she is studying in the Master’s Degree program of the Law Department of Public Administration Academy of Armenia.
+Currently, she is taking a Master’s Degree program of the Law Department of Public Administration Academy of Armenia.

 Career

 In 2010–2012, she was a Scientific Associate at the H. Sharambeyan Center for Folk Art.

 In 2012–2013, she was a journalist of "ArmNews" media TV company.

 In 2012–2013, she was the author of the articles of the analytical website "Diplomat.am" (a series of articles, called "Information Wars and Campaign").

 In 2013–2014, she was the Coordinator of the "ArmNews" press club.

 In 2015, she was a founding member of the "Bright Armenia" initiative, then the "Bright Armenia" party, press secretary of the party.

 In 2017–2018, she became the Deputy Chair of the Standing Committee of the Municipal Council of Yerevan on issues of urban planning and land use.
 Member of the "Way Out" faction.

-As a result of the extraordinary election to the Yerevan City Council held on 23 September 2018, was elected a member of the Council.
+As a result of the extraordinary election to the Yerevan City Council held on 23 September 2018, she was elected a member of the Council.

 In 2018–2019, she was a member of the Standing Committee of the Municipal Council of Yerevan on issues of urban planning and land use.
 Member of the "Luys" faction.

 On December 9, 2018, she became an elected Member of the National Assembly from the national electoral list of the "Bright Armenia" party.